Skip to main content

 What is a Word Search puzzle?

-Word Search is a classic puzzle where players find hidden words in a grid of letters.
+Word Search is a classic puzzle where players find words hidden in a grid of letters.
 Words can be hidden horizontally, vertically, diagonally, forwards, or backwards.
-It's a great way to exercise observation and pattern recognition skills.
+It's a great way for solvers to exercise observation and pattern recognition skills.

-PuzzleMe goes beyond traditional word search by letting you add multimedia clues like images, audio, and video to make puzzles more engaging.
+When creating Word Search puzzles, PuzzleMe enables you to go beyond traditional Word Search in a number of ways.
+You can add multimedia clues like images, audio, and video to make puzzles more engaging.

 How it works

-Players see a grid of letters and a list of words to find.
-Words and phrases can be hidden in 8 different directions:
+Players typically see a grid of letters and a list of words to find in the grid.

 To find a word, players click the first letter and drag to the last letter.
-When found correctly, the word highlights in the grid and gets marked off the word list.
+When found correctly, the word is highlighted in the grid and marked off the clue list.

 The navigation bar shows how many words have been found, the time elapsed, and the current score.
 Players can also use hints if they get stuck.